THE HOUSE CONTAINS TIME. ITS WALLS HOLD STORIES. . . .

 In a beguiling narrative spanning two and a half centuries, we meet those who have built the house, lived in it, loved it, and those who would subvert it to their own ends.
 The walls of Ashenden echo with the lives of the architect who directs the building of the house in 1775, the wealthy Henderson family in their heyday, the maid who is tempted to solve her problems by stealing a trinket, the Jazz Age speculator who hosts a fabulous treasure hunt, the prisoners held there during World War II, and the young couple who lovingly restore it in the 1950s.

 With upstairs and downstairs storylines intertwining to form a rich tapestry, Ashenden is an evocative portrait of a house that is a character as compelling as the people who inhabit it.

 Reading Group Guide

 Ashenden is the story of a magnificent English country house, the estate that surrounds it, and the people connected to it over the course of 240 years.
 From its construction in 1775 to the present day, we are witness to the people associated with the house: the architect and his nieces to the successions of families, both happy and not, who inhabit it—the maids and servants who tend the house and grounds; a speculator who resides in the house nearly alone; soldiers billeted there during World War I; prisoners held there during World War II; the couple who rescues it from doom in the 1950s and their descendants, who inherit it in 2010.
 Throughout all the upheavals of a multicentury life, a constant cycle of neglect and regeneration, and the toll of history, the house withstands it all, always strong enough to endure change.

 Topics & Questions for Discussion

-1. Ashenden opens in the present day with siblings Charlie and Ros debating what to do with the house they have suddenly i see more
+1. Ashenden opens in the present day with siblings Charlie and Ros debating what to do with the h see more